NurDiyanahMalik/Projects/README.md

-# Projects
+# My Projects

-# - Telebot for DSA3101
+## School-based:
+• `OCRbot` folder
+    ‣ Contains code to build a telebot for DSA3101.